Portion/Yield:Serves 6 - 8

 Add the frozen plums and lemon juice, it’s important that the plums must not be frozen in one solid lump as loose individual pieces work the best.

 Insert the thermomix spatula.
-Gradually turn the speed to 9 and blend the plums for 1 minute.
+Gradually turn the speed to 9 and blend the plums for 1 minute while wiggling the spatula to help the mix moving.

 Scrape the sides down and repeat this process until the plums are smooth.